 “The Project’s scope of work reflects the construction of a new 4-story building to include general teaching classrooms, active learning classrooms, science teaching laboratories with a variety of public and collaboration spaces, and administrative offices,” reads the letter, signed by Keith Hart, Project Manager for the construction.

-In recognition of any inconveniences caused in parking due to closure of the two lots, the university is offering shuttles which run from the Ellis St. Parking Lot to the main Glassboro campus.
+In recognition of any inconveniences caused in parking due to the closure of the two lots, the university is offering shuttles that run from the Ellis St. Parking Lot to the main Glassboro campus.
 The shuttles are scheduled to run every fifteen minutes.

 However, junior biochemistry major and member of the Rowan Emergency Medical Squad Christine Pobega describes Lot J’s closure as “a pain in the neck.”
 Members of EMS are given priority to park in whichever parking lot they may choose, so long as it is not Lot X outside of Holly Pointe Commons.
 For the past three years, Pobega has used Lot J as her usual parking spot.

 “I’m parked all the way in the police lot now,” Pobega said.
 “I haven’t moved my car in a week.
 It’s just too far to even bother walking there.
 Lot J was also a big commuter lot.
 Now there are a lot more cars in the Triad parking lot and on the gravel.
 They just can’t find spots anywhere else.”